thephpleague/flysystem-bundle/docs/1-getting-started.md

 composer require league/flysystem-read-only
 ```

-And then, you can configure your storage with the `readonly` options.
+And then, you can configure your storage with the `read_only` option.

 ```yaml
 # config/packages/flysystem.yaml